MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/faq.md

 Here you can find the IP addresses of the Azure regions here: https://www.microsoft.com/en-us/download/details.aspx?id=56519

-Outgoing calls will come directly from the app service, no?
-In that case FWSE has nothing to do with it.

 ## See Also

 [FAQ for Developing in AL](developer/devenv-dev-faq.md)